joamatab/python/README.md

     - end-of-file-fixer
     - trailing-whitespace
 - Black: format your code
-- flake8: syntax checking
+- flake8: check syntax
-- nbstripout: strips jupyter notebooks output
+- nbstripout: strips jupyter notebooks output, so they can be version controlled
 - reorder-python-imports: sorts imports

+### CI/CD

+See `.github/workflows`

+- pythonapp.yml
+    - checks linter
+    - runs test with pytest
+- pythonpublish.yml
+    - publishes to PyPI any new releases, need to add Pypi token

 ### README